 5. Reporting and documentation

-• Create reports for different stakeholders (IT staff, management, etc.) highlighting network health, performance issues, and improvements.
+- Create reports for various stakeholders, including IT staff, management, and others, that highlight network health, performance issues, and improvements.

-• Maintain documentation for future reference and for tracking the evolution of network performance over time.
+- Maintain documentation for future reference and for tracking the evolution of network performance metrics over time.

 6. Proactive management

-• Implement alerts based on thresholds for key metrics to get notified of potential issues before they become critical.
+- Implement alerts based on predefined thresholds for key metrics to receive notifications of potential issues before they escalate into critical situations.

 7. Cost management

-• Analyze network performance data to identify inefficient use of resources.
+- Analyze network performance metrics to identify areas of inefficient resource utilization.

 8. Quality of Service (QoS) adjustments